colinsutedja/cse15l-lab-reports/LabReport1.md

 - This is not an error <br>
 2. <img width="261" alt="Lab1cd2" src="https://github.com/colinsutedja/cse15l-lab-reports/assets/156348859/f842eb45-9d40-482e-9f82-b31ccb657fc1"> <br>
 - The working directory when the command ran was /home/lecture1 <br>
-- I got this output because when we use cd with the argument lecture1 (directory) we are changing the working directory to /home/lecture1 which is why we now see "/lecture1" after the "~" which means home directory <br>
+- I got this output because when we use cd with the argument lecture1 (a directory) we are changing the working directory to /home/lecture1 which is why we now see "/lecture1" after the "~" which means home directory <br>
 - This is not an error <br>
 3. <img width="318" alt="Lab1cd3" src="https://github.com/colinsutedja/cse15l-lab-reports/assets/156348859/5787ae5a-eb6f-401f-bae0-0ac075ff16c1"> <br>
 - The working directory when the command ran was /home/lecture1 <br>